Partial Identification in Matching Models for the Marriage Market: Identification

-Recall that in multinomial choice models what matter are differences in utilities.
+Recall that in multinomial choice models what matters is differences in utilities.
 Therefore, as a preliminary step, we rewrite the identification problem using the taste shock differences.
 Without loss of generality, we label the women's types as $\mathcal{Y}\equiv \{1,...,r\}$.
-Let
+Let $\Delta{\epsilon_i}$ be the vector of differences between every pair of taste shocks of man $i\in \mathcal{I}$,